jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 We told them about this "offer".
 Although hesitant, my dad was eventually persuaded and accepted.

-As for the meal plan, we really wanted to limit the carbohydrates and digestible sugars.
+As for the meal plan, the goal was to **shift eating style from majority carbohydrate to 80% protein/fats and 20% carbohydrates.
+The carbohydrates were to have high fiber content (vegetable and fruits). **

+Some more specific guidelines:

 -No rice, noodles, breads, or grains.
 -No dairy